Role4Initiative/web-sprint-challenge-intro-to-react/README.md

 1. Describe props.

-A. Props are a way to store and pass data from one react component to another kind of like passing arguments to a function.
+A. Props are at their core an object, they are a way to store and pass data from one react component to another, kind of like passing arguments to a function.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?